 Where: CLAI – Via Sasso Morelli, 40 | Imola (Bologna)

-Deep in nature, in the countryside of Imola, you can find the beautiful green oasis of Villa La Babina.
-It is one of the typical stately homes of the 19th century that once dotted the entire plain surrounding Bologna.
-The entire structure blends perfectly in the rural landscape and it is composed of wide lawns from which big monumental trees stand out.
+Located in the middle of nature in the countryside of Imola, the beautiful green oasis of Villa La Babina is one of the typical stately homes of the 19th century that once dotted the entire plain around Bologna.

 Villa Montericco Pasolini